Adatis/AzureSQLDataWarehouse-Workshop/README.md

 # Azure Sql Data Warehouse Training Materials

-Welcome to SQLBits.
-We hope that you have a magical time.
+Welcome to the Azure SQL Data Warehouse workshop.
+We hope that you have a fantastic time and learn a load!

 As we move through the day you will be asked to complete a series of labs.
 You will find all the resources required to complete the labs on this GitHub Repository.
 You can choose to either copy the files directly from GitHub, download or fork and set up a local repo on your machine.
 For ease I recommend downloading the lot.

 We appreciate that this is not an easy topic to absorb in a single day.
 As such we have a few games and quizzes we will play through out the day, so make sure that you pay attention for a chance to win some prizes.
 We might also ask you to move around, if you're not able to/wish not to participate, please let us know (it's just a bit of fun).

 This Github repo will be available when you next need it.
 As material changes, we endeavour to keep this up-to-date.
-If there is something you think should be added, please make branch the codebase and submit a pull request.
+If there is something you think should be added, please branch the codebase and submit a pull request.

+If this is your first experience with GitHub/Git/Source control, then use this as your opportunity to learn a skill which will improve the way you work.
+You can learn more here: [Getting started with Git](https://git-scm.com/book/en/v1/Getting-Started).

 ## Agenda
 - Introduction